-The input menu is accessed by pressing the far left button (from the front).
+The Input Menu is accessed by pressing the far left button (from the front).
 This is how to select the appropriate input to display your device's signal.

-• Press the Input Menu/Exit button (button 1) once to bring up the input select dialog.
+• Press Button 1 once to bring up the input select dialog.

-• Toggle through the inputs using the Menu/Toggle button (button 5) until you highlight the desired input.
+• Toggle through the inputs using the Button 5 until the desired input is highlighted.

-• Now press either the Right or Left Select buttons to select the input.
+• Now press either Button 2 or 4 to select the input.